 Crowdfunding is safe and it changes lives

 Through GoFundMe, millions of people have the ability to make a lasting change in their own lives, or in their communities and beyond.
 As a PCI Level 1 compliant platform, GoFundMe ensures your funds are always safe, no matter what.
-Our dedicated trust and safety team, beneficiary safety tools, and GoFundMe Guarantee ensure that your donations, supporters, and beneficiary are all in good hands.
+Our dedicated Trust and Safety team, beneficiary safety tools, and the GoFundMe Giving Guarantee ensure that your donations, supporters, and beneficiary are all in good hands.
 Sign up today and begin making a difference.